top of page

 How does speech therapy work?

 Pediatric speech therapy treat communication challenges, both expressive and receptive, that cause children to have difficulty with verbal communication.
-Speech therapy also treats oral motor concerns, such as chewing and swallowing, as well as articulation, auditory processing and social skills.
+Speech therapy also treats oral motor concerns, such as chewing and swallowing, as well as articulation, auditory processing, hearing loss and social skills.

 What is a Speech Disorder?